Hiring process

 A job description is a straightforward and concise description of a role.
 It clearly summarizes the responsibilities, qualifications, expectations and skills needed for the job and the type of work that will be performed.

-A good job description should have the right amount of detail (without going overboard) in order to “sell” qualified candidates on the role and your company, with the hopes of getting them to apply.
+An effective job description should have the right amount of detail (without going overboard) in order to “sell” a qualified candidate on the role and your company, with the hopes of getting them to fill in your job application form.
 For candidates, it will act as the guiding document throughout the interview process.
 For companies, it’s a key part of your job post and a must-have hiring process.

 No matter the type of company you have or work for, a job description that actually attracts talent should be made up of the following sections and have a fairly similar structure.
 When creating your job description, make sure you’re confident that it’s a true reflection of who you are as a company and what the role will entail.

-We also suggest you avoid “creative” job titles (think sales ninjas, digital gurus and marketing rockstars).
-They may be fun and quirky, but it’s best to opt for clarity by using job titles people are familiar with and that are easily searchable on job boards.
+Steer clear of “creative” job titles (think sales ninjas, digital gurus and marketing rockstars). 🙅 They may be fun and quirky, but it’s best to opt for clarity (like Applica has donw in the example below) by using job titles people are familiar with and that are easily searchable on job boards.
 If you’re itching to write creative copy, reserve it for rest of your job post.

 About your company

-A good job description should show off your company.
-Include your company mission, values, a sneak peek into the culture and most importantly why candidates should be excited to work there.
+A great job description should highlight your company.
+In the "About" section, include your mission, values, well-known customers, a peek into your culture, and why candidates should be excited to work with you.

-In this “About the job” part of the job description, describe the role you’re hiring for.
-This may also be considered the “responsibilities” part of the JD.
-Get your writer’s hat on and tell a story about the impact this person will have on the success of the company.
+In this “About the Job” section, describe the role you’re hiring for, also known as "key responsibilities" or "duties."
+Put on your writer’s hat and tell a story about the impact this person will have on the company’s success.

-Other information to include in the job summary part of a job description:
+Other information to include in the job summary:

 • Tech and tools they’ll use